AndreasPott/ytk/readme.md

 composer loaded extensions as well.
 Using the `setPathOfAlias`, one can shorten  references to ytk components from `application.extensions.ytk.ytk` to `ytk.Ytk`.
 Make sure that the latter `Ytk` starts with a capital letter if you are running Linux (as filename are case sensitive).
+So aliasing with composer shortens the import array as follows

+	'import'=>array(
+		'application.models.*',
+		// ...
+		'ytk.*',                            // <-- see the shortend syntax thanks to aliasing ),

-To use the markdown renderer as a view, add the following entry to this config file `config/main.php` under the section `components`
+To use Ytk's markdown renderer as a view, add the following entry to the config file `config/main.php` under the section `components`

     // application components